gagdiez/EC_Atlas/index.md

 ![Atlas](img/atlas.jpg)

 On [Gallardo et al (2016)](https://hal.archives-ouvertes.fr/hal-01358436/file/Gallardo.pdf) we presented a technique to parcellate the human cortex based on its extrinsic connectivity.
-Here we present an atlas extracted using this technique.
+Using this tehcnique, we computed a novel atlas of the human cortex.
+Here you can find our atlas and other resources related to it.

 ### CIFTI VOLUME *LABEL* _FILE_ over Colin27 Template